 As the nights draw in and our farms begin the autumn harvest, here are some brilliant activities you can get involved in to get into the autumn spirit.
 Blustery walks, apples and pumpkins, and spooky activities - it's all here.

-Places to pick up and pumpkin
+Places to pick up a pumpkin

 Pumpkin carving is a Halloween tradition.
 This year, skip the supermarket and try one of these local pumpkin patches: